redhat-appstudio/infra-deployments/README.md

 If `-rw | --root-workspace` parameter is not specified, then by default, all workspaces are automatically created under the `root` workspace.
 There are two workspaces created per kcp instance:
 * `redhat-appstudio-internal-compute` - This is the workspace where the SyncTarget for the OpenShift workload cluster is configured.
 If the root workspace is different from `root`, then the name of the workspace is set to `compute` to work around [this issue](https://github.com/kcp-dev/kcp/issues/1843).
 (The name of the workspace can be overridden by setting the `COMPUTE_WORKSPACE` variable)
-* `redhat-appstudio` - In this workspace ArgoCD deploys all kcp-related manifests from the infra-deployments repository.
+* `redhat-appstudio` - In this workspace ArgoCD deploys all kcp-related AppStudio manifests from the infra-deployments repository.
 It's the place where all AppStudio components run.
 (The name of the workspace can be overridden by setting the `APPSTUDIO_WORKSPACE` variable)
+* `redhat-hacbs` - In this workspace ArgoCD deploys all kcp-related HACBS manifests from the infra-deployments repository.
+It's the place where all HACBS components run.
+(The name of the workspace can be overridden by setting the `HACBS_WORKSPACE` variable)

 #### Configure kcp for upstream mode:
 If you decide to run the upstream mode, then the `bootstrap.sh` script tries to configure two instances of kcp: `kcp-stable` and `kcp-unstable`.
 However, `kcp-stable` instance may require different version of kubectl kcp plugin than the `kcp-unstable` one.
 This makes running the bootstrap script impossible for the upstream mode, because you cannot use two versions of the plugin at the same time.